Becoming a BAN Analyst

 - Either individually or with another analyst, observe the due diligence process for a prospective portfolio company.

-- Be active in the recruiting and on-boarding process for the next class of Analysts.
+- Manage the recruiting and on-boarding process for the next class of BAN Analysts.